Career and Specialty Interest Groups (CSIGs)

 The mission of the Head and Neck Surgery Student Interest Group is to introduce medical students to the field of Head and Neck Surgery through events that will expose them to current faculty and residents in the field.

 - Students will be given opportunities to explore the field by shadowing in the OR and engaging in research.

 - Through workshops and lunch talks, students will be introduced to basic techniques and medical innovations.

 - Mentorship and networking events will provide opportunities for professional development and engagement in research.

 - Student Coordinator: Christine Liu and Breanna Walsh

 - Faculty Advisor: Judith Currier, MD and Christopher Graber, MD

 The Infectious Diseases Interest Group (IDIG) at DGSOM aims to introduce medical students to the field of infectious diseases (ID).
 The goal of the group is to increase students’ awareness and to provide avenues for professional development and exploration in the field.
 Additionally, the organization aims to identify any health disparities within the field and help bridge those gaps with education, community service, and advocacy.

-- Student Coordinator: Mengdong He and Samantha Maisel
+- Student Advisor: Mengdong He and Samantha Maisel

 Our group focuses on informing students about evidence-based integrative therapies like acupuncture, trigger point injections, and meditation while exposing students to real-world clinical applications right here at UCLA.